 - Constructive Control, is a short video clip featuring master teacher Marjorie Barstow in which she expains this important Alexander Technique concept, and shows how to use it.
 Links to other clips of Marjorie Barstow's teaching - also helpful for Alexander Technique self study - can be found at her homepage.

-- Wilmington, Delaware teacher Imogen Ragone has created an Alexander Technique Self-Help page which includes a number of helpful resources.
+- Wilmington, Delaware teacher Imogen Ragone has created a helpful page: Twelve Lessons in Computer Poise

 - I've Had my First Alexander Technique Lesson - What do I do Now?

 - Alexander Self Study Made Even Easier - Tips for a student of the Alexander Technique

 - Alexander Technique "lying down", sometimes called "constructive rest" or "active rest" is a powerful self-help process anyone can do at home.
 Click here for a variety of videos, audio resources, articles and blogs related to constructive rest